CenturyLinkCloud/PublicKB/Cloud Application Manager/Tutorials/binding-examples.md

   This is a simple example and this can be used in a more complex environment, like the JBoss example that will be covered in the next section.

 ### 3 Tiers application from Catalog
-  The next example is from [Cloud Applicaiton Manager Catalog](//cam.ctl.io/#/catalog), it is the JBoss Sample Application.
+  The next example is from [Cloud Application Manager Catalog](//cam.ctl.io/#/catalog), it is the JBoss Sample Application.
 In this example, Binding tags are being used extensively.
 To recap the concept of Binding Tags, there are couple of ways of utilizing them in a complex environment:
     - Dynamic bindings: Tagged bindings discover instance connectivity dynamically.
 They serve as an auto-discovery mechanism where instances with binding tags can automatically connect to other instances that match those tags.
     - One to many bindings: Bindings can connect one or many services together, again, using tags.